A non-profit community outreach of Waynesboro FM Church.

 We believe:

-• Every mother and baby has inherent worth and value, and are made in the image of God.
+Every mother and baby has inherent worth and value, each made in the image of God.

 Did you know this about our community?